Protect Your Parental Rights

 We Help Fathers Establish Parental Rights

-At Tisdale Middleton Law Firm, we can help parents establish their parental rights through legitimation.
+At Tisdale Middleton & Land, we can help parents establish their parental rights through legitimation.
 Our legitimation attorneys will work diligently to help you obtain the rights you deserve under the law.

 We Also Help Mothers Contesting Legitimation

 If a court finds that a father has abandoned his opportunity interest to be a parent or it finds that the child’s best interest would not be served by legitimation, a father’s petition may be denied.
 Under appropriate circumstances, a mother may validly contest legitimation and still fight for child support.
-Tisdale Middleton Law Firm can help in that fight.
+Tisdale Middleton & Land can help in that fight.

 Call us today at 706-303-0734 to schedule your consultation to discuss your rights with one of our experienced lawyers, or reach us online.
 Our conveniently located office in Evans, Georgia, serves clients throughout Columbia County.